sultangazin/sultangazin.github.io/index.md

 permalink: /
 toc: false
 learning_from_demonstrations:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/images/LFD.png
     alt: "Learning From Demonstrations img"
     title: "Learning From Expert Demonstrations"
+    excerpt: '*(joint work with Lucas Fraile, Luigi Pannocchi, and Paulo Tabuada)*<br>
-    excerpt: 'We revisit the problem of learning a stabilizing controller from a finite number of demonstrations by an expert.
+		We revisit the problem of learning a stabilizing controller from a finite number of demonstrations by an expert.
 The proposed algorithm requires only n+1 expert demonstrations, where n is the number of states of